alekhya-510/CKA-Practice-2024/kubeadm installation.md

 Worker node :

-all the above steps to be done except kubeadm init
+all the above steps to be done except kubeadm init to be done on